 Managing meeting settings

-- Add another teacher/s as a Presenter to help manage the meeting e.g. muting users and managing the chat
+- Add another teacher/s as a Presenter to help manage the meeting e.g. muting users and managing the chat and lobby

 - Consider turning off incoming video from the … menu if your connection is poor

 - Make use of the Blur background or Custom Backgrounds as appropriate to hide some of your surroundings (this is only available in the desktop app)

 - In meeting invitations you can include instructions about how the meeting will be managed e.g. to ask questions open the chat side panel, click the Chat icon, to raise your hand during a meeting, type Hand Up in the chat panel

 - You may want to look at another part of Teams during a Teams Meeting e.g. to send a message but still need to unmute.
 Find out more: Moving around a Teams meeting